nccgroup/nccfsas/Tools/oab-parse/README.md

   Parses Offline Address Books into text output.

-  INFILE: Path to the udetails.oab file
+  INFILE: Path to the udetails.oab or full .lzx file
   OUTFILE: The file to write to

 Options: